 Since 2005, Bobson has taught math in New York City public high schools.
 He is a four-time recipient of the Math for America Master Teacher Fellowship and is also a New York State Master Teacher.
-He is a member of the Advisory Council of the Museum of Mathematics and chair of the Nominations and Elections Committee of the National Council of Teachers of Mathematics (NCTM).
+He is a member of the Advisory Council of the Museum of Mathematics.
+From 2022 to 2023, he was chair of the Nominations and Elections Committee of the National Council of Teachers of Mathematics (NCTM).
 He was the 2022 recipient of Math for America’s Muller Award for Professional Influence in Education.

 Bobson has written and spoken extensively on mathematics education.
 He is the co-author of The Math Teacher’s Toolbox: Hundreds of Practical Ideas to Support Your Students (Jossey-Bass, 2020) and Practical Algebra: A Self-Teaching Guide, 3rd edition (Wiley, 2022).
 He was a keynote speaker at the Pennsylvania Council of Teachers of Mathematics annual meeting in 2022 and a panelist for the 2012 PBS television program American Graduate: A Conversation with Teachers, hosted by Ray Suarez.
 He presents regularly at conferences at the local, state (such as AMTNYS) and national (such as NCTM) level.
 He has published articles in several publications, including NCTM’s Mathematics Teacher journal, Education Week, the Washington Post, and Math for America Teacher Voices blog.